KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Rece

-**Description:** Gives the swords in the tomb of the specter Ajunta Pall unique stats (as they're rumored to be artifacts of some power), and the ability to be sold for credits.
-In vanilla, they were literally worthless, despite their clear value.
+**Description:** Gives the swords in Ajunta Pall's tomb unique stats and the ability to be sold for credits, unlike in vanilla.

 **Category & Tier:** Immersion / 2 - Recommended